heroku/heroku-buildpack-python/Readme.md

 Specify a Python Runtime
 ------------------------

-You can also specify specific versions of the Python runtime with a `runtime.txt` file:
+Specific versions of the Python runtime can be specified with a `runtime.txt` file:

     $ cat runtime.txt
     python-3.5.1